richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 In this exercise, we will create and deploy environmentally-specific Integration Runtimes, and parameterized Linked Services, Datasets, Pipelines.

 ### Step 1: Integration Runtimes
+Synapse Integration Runtimes are environmentally-specific {i.e. they cannot be shared by two environments}.
+<br>Each Synapse Integration Runtime must be tied to a dedicated installation on an on-prem machine.
+<br>Any Linked Service that references an Integration Runtime be manually updated when resources are deployed from one environment to another.
-Synapse Integration Runtimes are environmentally-specific {i.e., they cannot be shared by both DEV and PROD, and the Synapse resource that references the integration runtime is specifically tied to the installation on the on-prem machine}.
-All handling of integration runtimes (and use of integration runtimes in Linked Services is manual).
-In this step, we are going to instantiate DEV and QA Integration Runtimes.
+<br>In this step, we are going to instantiate DEV and QA Integration Runtimes.

 #### DEV Instance